Dibbler: Common name

 Strahan (2003) introduced the common name "southern dibbler" for P. apicalis [Parantechinus apicalis] and "northern dibbler" for the sandstone antechinus" [Pseudantechinus bilarni] ... the well-established use of "dibbler" to refer only to P. apicalis is recommended and is followed in this plan."

 A number of common names derive from previous systematic arrangements.
-John Gould gave several names from the Nyoongar/Noongar language; Marn-dern and Wy-a-lung are from northern areas, Dib-bler is from the dialect spoken in the King George Sound region.
+John Gould gave several names from the Noongar language; Marn-dern and Wy-a-lung are from northern areas, Dib-bler is from the dialect spoken in the King George Sound region.
 The practice of restoring traditional names to marsupial species has conserved this common name.
 Gould referred to the species as the freckled antechinus, and it has also been known as the speckled marsupial mouse.

 The online edition of Mammal Species of the World gave the name Southern dibbler in 2009.
 A species known as the Northern (or sandstone) dibbler, Pseudantechinus bilarni, is found in the Northern Territory.
 This species has been distinguished by the name Southern dibbler, however this name is given in The Mammals of Australia (2008), the formative guide for Australian mammal nomenclature worldwide.

 Conservation status

 In the early 19th century, dibblers were widely distributed across Western Australia.
 By 1884, they were declared extinct, but some were rediscovered at Cheyne Beach on the southern coast of Western Australia in 1967.
 They are threatened by habitat loss (land clearing, dieback) and predators; they are considered an endangered species.
 Their predators are mainly feral foxes and feral cats.

-Perth Zoo in Western Australia operates a conservation project for the dibbler which is helpful in its survival and breeding, and along with the Department of Environment and Conservation has helped to breed and release more dibblers into the wild.
+Perth Zoo in Western Australia operates a conservation project for the dibbler which is helpful in its survival and breeding; along with the Department of Environment and Conservation, this project has helped to breed and release more dibblers into the wild.